-Their paths have been varied: Some have majored in traditional “pre-med” fields like biological sciences or chemistry.
+Paths have been varied: Some have majored in traditional “pre-med” fields like biology or chemistry.
 Others may have traveled along less traditional paths like physical education or nursing.

 Some students take direct routes - graduate in May, and start dental school in July or September.
 Others take indirect routes - from Brockport to medical school via graduate school or after working.

 What is the best academic preparation for a pre-med student?

 The brief answer is: take the courses that will prepare you for the national admissions exams you need to take for the type of school you are interested in.